MichaelABryant/portfolio/README.md

 - Performed an exploratory data analysis on a dataset consisting of 2.9 million accident records
 - Visualized geographical data with GeoPandas
 - Cleaned data by imputation and by finding missing data through a Python library and API
-- Feature engineered using OneHotEncoder and CountVectorizer to create dummy variables for cateogrical and string data
+- Feature engineered by creating dummy variables for cateogrical and string data

 # Project 2: Predicting Heart Disease (ML/Classification)